sourmash-bio/sourmash/doc/command-line.md

 ```
 ### `sourmash compare` - compare many signatures

+**Note:** As of 2025, we have a much faster implementation of `compare` called `multisearch` available in [the branchwater plugin](https://github.com/sourmash-bio/sourmash_plugin_branchwater).
+It is multithreaded and should be (at worst) equivalent in memory usage, although it does accept a slightly more restricted set of inputs than `compare`.

 The `compare` subcommand compares one or more signatures
 (created with `sketch`) using estimated [Jaccard index][3] or